SamuelNitsche/laravel-chunk-upload/readme.md

 **This package is heavily based on [pionl/laravel-chunk-upload](https://github.com/pionl/laravel-chunk-upload)!**

 Easy to use service/library for chunked upload with supporting multiple JS libraries on top of Laravel's file upload with low memory footprint in mind.
-Currently supports **Laravel 5+ (with 5.5 Auto discovery)** with features as cross domains requests, automatic clean schedule and easy usage.
+Currently supports **Laravel 6+** with features as cross domains requests, automatic clean schedule and easy usage.

 ## Installation